 IMPACT.
-The figures of this development speak for themselves: Arsenal’s match day revenue increased from £37.4m in their old Highbury stadium to over £90m in the new Emirates Stadium (equivalent to an additional income of over £1m per match), and that excludes other commercial revenue.
-In addition, converting Highbury to residential units delivered £157m in 2011 alone.
-This financial success meant Arsenal could clear all their bank loans in 2010 and have been able to emerge as a club with arguably the best financial footing of any club in Europe, applauded by UEFA as the defining model for other clubs to follow in meeting the requirements of the UEFA Financial Fair Play initiative.
-The widespread urban regeneration that has come about thanks to the stadium and wider master plan (including the provision of 2000 new homes, more than half of which are affordable homes) has been recognized with many awards.
+The figures of this development speak for themselves: Arsenal’s match day revenue increased from £37.4m in their old Highbury stadium to over £90m in the new Emirates Stadium (equivalent to an additional income of over £1m per match), and that excludes other commercial revenue; converting Highbury to residential units delivered £157m in 2011 alone.
+This financial success meant Arsenal could clear all their bank loans in 2010 and have been able to emerge as a club with arguably the best financial footing of any club in Europe, applauded by multiple governing bodies as the defining model for other clubs to follow in meeting the requirements of the UEFA Financial Fair Play initiative.

 - Building magazine, Project of the Year Award

 - British Construction Industry Awards, Best Major Project Award

 - London Planning Awards, The Mayor’s Award for Planning Excellence